ASC Online Services Portal

-Instructors can click the button below to log into the secure online services portal.
-Logins require a UNO single sign-on with Duo authentication, and there is a wide array of information and functionality available to faculty on the portal, including lists of accommodated students sorted by course, individual plan details, acknowledgement of receipt, and ability to add another instructor to a course.
+Instructors can click the link below to log into the secure online services portal.
+Logins require a UNO single sign-on with Duo authentication.
+There is a wide array of information and functionality available to faculty on the portal, including lists of accommodated students sorted by course, individual plan details, acknowledgement of plan receipt, and ability to add another instructor to a course.

 Faculty Procedures